Brandon Child Custody Lawyer

 What Rights Does a Father Have in Florida?

 Custody issues should be resolved swiftly and amicably in order to minimize the trauma to children.
-At the Law Office of Thomas P. Gill, Jr., our Brandon child custody attorney strives to find efficient and effective solutions that work for your family.
-We can steer you towards a sound parenting plan that is in your and your children's interests.
+At Barnett Gill, our child custody lawyers serving Brandon, FL strives to find efficient and effective solutions that work for your family.
+Our attorneys can steer you towards a sound parenting plan that is in your and your children's interests.
 Tell us more about your parenting goals today.